Vantasin/WatchTower/README.md

 ### 🔐 Secret Injection

-Secrets must be added in the Woodpecker **Web UI > Repositories > watchtower > Secrets** section with the following names:
+Secrets must be added in the Woodpecker **Web UI > Repositories > WatchTower > Secrets** section with the following names:

 | Secret Name     | Description                       |
 |------------------|-----------------------------------|